nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 > ⚠️The `<module code>` cannot be more than **30** characters and cannot have any `spaces` in it.

-> 💡 When executing this command, it will add the module into TermiNUS and creates a folder with the module code.
+> 💡 When executing this command, it will add the module into TermiNUS and creates a folder with the
+> module code in uppercase (e.g. creating `cs2113t` will create a folder in `data` called `CS2113T`).

-> ❗ If there exists a folder with the same code of the newly added module, all contents in that folder will be wiped.
+> ❗ If there exists a folder with the same code of the newly added module, all contents in that
+> folder will be wiped.
+[Please see the FAQ for more information.](#faq)

 Example: `add "CS2113T"`